HealthRx.com

 RxSaver (by RetailMeNot) aggregates PBM pricing similar to GoodRx and is free to use.
 Pricing often matches GoodRx within $1 to $3 for common generics, though the pharmacy network is slightly smaller.
 RxSaver does not offer a paid subscription tier.

 The right choice depends on the patient's specific medications, preferred pharmacy, and willingness to use mail-order.
 No single platform wins on every drug at every pharmacy.
+Our GoodRx alternatives guide compares the options by situation.

 GoodRx Telehealth: GoodRx Care